Online Harassment of Japanese Celebrities and Influencers: Dataset

 \subsubsection{Offline Harassment}

-Online victims are more likely to be victimized in the physical world as well~\cite{Every-Palmer2015,Meloy2016}.
-We assessed offline victimization of stalking with the following: I received persistent requests for dating and companionship; I was stalked, ambushed, and intruded on; I was followed by a stranger; I was informed that I was being monitored; A GPS device was attached or tracking applications were installed without any prior consent; I uninterruptedly received calls, faxes, and e-mails; I received unwanted letters and/or presents; I was sent body fluid and/or excrement; and I was bugged, and/or I received a present with a bugging device.
-Participants responded with yes, no, and ``I don't remember/want to respond.''
+Victims of online harassment are more likely to experience victimization in the real world~\cite{Every-Palmer2015,Meloy2016}.
+We assessed offline victimization of stalking based on the following: I received persistent requests for dating and companionship; I was stalked, ambushed, and intruded on; I was followed by a stranger; I was informed that I was being monitored; A GPS device was attached or tracking applications were installed without any prior consent; I uninterruptedly received calls, faxes, and e-mails; I received unwanted letters and/or presents; I was sent body fluid and/or excrement; and I was bugged, and/or I received a present with a bugging device.
+Participants responded with ``yes,'' ``no,'' or ``I don't remember/want to respond.''
 In our analyses, we evaluated the number of ``yes'' answers.

+There were nine questions.
+Note that no respondents with ``yes'' on the fifth, eighth, and ninth items.
+Therefore, we analyzed the other six items.

-We acquired one factor, offline stalking, through EFA for these six items using MLE and Promax rotation, in which we selected the number of factors using the BIC (CFI: $0.962$, RMSEA: $0.098~[0.057, 0.141]$).
+Using EFA, we acquired one factor, offline stalking (Table~\ref{tab_efa_stalking} in the supplementary materials), for these six items to which we applied MLE and Promax rotation and from which we selected the number of factors using the BIC (CFI: $0.962$, RMSEA: $0.098~[0.057, 0.141]$).